-Best's Credit Ratings reproduced herein appear under license from A.M.
-Best and do not constitute, either expressly or impliedly, an endorsement of (Licensee's publication or service) or its recommendations, formulas, criteria or comparisons to any other ratings, rating scales or rating organizations which are published or referenced herein.
+Best's Credit Ratings[TM], reproduced herein, appear under license from A.M.
+Best and do not constitute, either expressly or impliedly, an endorsement of the Wyoming Insurance Department or its recommendations, formulas, criteria or comparisons to any other ratings, rating scales, or rating organizations which are published or referenced herein.
 A.M.
-Best is not responsible for transcription errors made in presenting Best's Credit Ratings.
-Best's Credit Ratings are proprietary and may not be reproduced or distributed without the express written permission of A.M.
-Best Company
+Best is not responsible for transcription errors made in presenting Best's Credit Ratings[TM].
+Best's Credit Ratings[TM] are proprietary and may not be reproduced or distributed without the express written permission of A.M.
+Best Company.